 Select the Output Table & View you want to import stock prices into.

-Alpha Vantage's free stocks API has a rate limit of 5 per minute, so we need to make sure we do not exceed this.
-Click 'Advanced settings' to open the advanced settings.
-Then scroll down to Rate Limit (requests per minute) and enter '5'.
+Unfortunately, Alpha Vantage's free stocks API has a rate limit of 25 requests per day.
 You can buy a premium Alpha Vantage plan to increase this limit.

 Click 'Save & Run'.